 An intelligent democratization layer helps enterprises stay agile and adaptive in the way they manage data.
-Check out this success story of how a Fortune 500 company established the foundation of a data-driven enterprise by creating AI-driven data governance protocols, unifying their data stack, and reducing their reliance on tedious email reporting.
+Check out this success story of how a Fortune 500 company established the foundation of a data-driven enterprise by creating AI-driven data governance protocols, unifying its data stack, and reducing its reliance on tedious email reporting.

 A Demo of Atlan enterprise data governance use cases

 Challenge #5: Security risk and failure to comply with privacy laws

 Compliance concerns are what many people jump to when considering the challenges data governance addresses.
 With the average cost of a data breach rising to $4.24 million in 2021, maintaining proper data security remains a core data management focus for enterprises across all industries.

 In addition to data security, data privacy also falls under the purview of data governance.
 Without strong governance, businesses run the risk of failing to comply with the increasingly stringent data privacy regulations being put in place across the globe.
 For large enterprises, the penalties can be severe: Amazon was fined a whopping $888 million for violating GDPR.

 Solution: Enterprise data governance ensures compliance with regulations